 Yes.
 Under such circumstances, the director will promptly tender his or her resignation.
 The Nominating and Corporate Governance Committee, without the participation of the director who tendered his or her resignation, will then take action to accept or reject the director's resignation and submit its recommendation to the full Board of Directors.
-The full Board of Directors, without the participation of the director who tendered his or her resignation, will accept or reject the resignation and, if it chooses not to accept the resignation, will disclose its decision in a Form 8-K or similar filing with the SEC.
+The full Board of Directors, without the participation of the director who tendered his or her resignation, will disclose its decision in a Form 8-K or similar filing with the SEC.